newatoms/beta/_homepage/features.md

 ---
-title: All subscription plans include
 layout: section
 order: 50
 id: features
 ---

+# All subscription plans include

 - Great engaging and beautiful content including photography or illustrations.
 - All in the style and language of your choice.